jonathanhogg/flitter-kinect/README.md

 This provides access to the output of the depth camera as a live 3D surface.
-The surface is constructed from the camera's point of view with the camera at the origin and the Z axis pointing towards the camera - so the entire surface exists on the negative-Z side of the origin, with normals (/windings) on the camera side of the surface.
+The surface is constructed from the camera's point of view with the camera at the origin and the Z axis pointing towards the camera, so the entire surface exists on the negative-Z side of the origin, with normals (/windings) on the camera side of the surface.
+There are *no* back faces, so the surface is invisible from the far side (unless inverted with `invert=true`).
 The model units are in metres.
 Invalid depth values will translate to holes in the surface.
+The model will be automatically updated as new depth frames are processed (up to 30fps).

 The node supports the following attributes: